 When Is the Best Time to Trim?

 As a general rule, spring thru early summer is the best time to work on your trees, though this varies depending on the type of tree you're dealing with.
 Oaks, for example, should not be trimmed at all from April to October because of susceptibility to disease, and maples are best trimmed in the dead of winter when they're dormant to prevent "bleeding."
-Before performing any tree trimming on your own it's a good idea to talk to an arborist in your area to get the skinny on proper care for the trees on your property.
+Before performing any tree trimming on your own it's a good idea to talk to an arborist in your area to get the skinny on proper care for the trees on your property, as well as tree trimming cost info.

 Basic Trimming Suggestions